kevin218/Eureka/docs/source/ecf.rst

 mask_file
 '''''''''
 The fully qualified path to the custom bad pixel mask file to use if custom_mask is True.
+The mask file should be a FITS file that is formatted like the ``mask`` `reference file <https://jwst-pipeline.readthedocs.io/en/latest/jwst/dq_init/reference_files.html#mask-reference-file>`__ from `CRDS <https://jwst-crds.stsci.edu/>`__ with any additional bad pixels marked by changing the pixel value to the "DO_NOT_USE" value (see `here <https://jwst-pipeline.readthedocs.io/en/latest/jwst/references_general/references_general.html#data-quality-flags>`__ for more details on data quality flags)

 bias_correction
 '''''''''''''''